mojohaus/ditaot-maven-plugin/src/it/dita-to-pdf/readme.txt

 Output is at target/dita/out/taskbook-sample.pdf

+Note:

-Note: this fails on unix.
+  - this fails on unix.
 However, the work around is to make .external-resources/apahe-ant-*/bin's scripts executable
+  - to run with another version available at maven repository, passin -Ddita.version=xxxx